TriKro/rsb-content/part4-evaluative_market_experiment/closed-end-survey.md

   * AB
   * O

-These surveys can be delivered offline \(expert with clipboard\), online \(popup form\), or a hybrid \(iPad at a conference\).
+These surveys can be delivered offline \(expert with clipboard\), online \(popup form\), or as a hybrid \(iPad at a conference\).

 ### Time Commitment

 Varies significantly with the survey length and methodology chosen.
-It can take an hour to configure an exit survey on a website, or it can take weeks to perform a large scale in-person survey and manually enter the data into a useful format.
+It can take an hour to configure an exit survey on a website, or it can take weeks to perform a large-scale in-person survey and manually enter the data into a useful format.

 ### How To

-1. Be very clear what you want to learn up front when designing the questionnaire.
+1. Be very clear what you want to learn up-front when designing the questionnaire.
 For example, a survey would have very different questions for each of these goals:
    * Discovering user problems
    * Improving an existing product/UX
-   * Keep track of user statisfaction \(as a proxy for referrals\)
+   * Keep track of user satisfaction \(as a proxy for referrals\)
    * Improve customer service

 Usually this goal will feed from your current overarching goal in the business.
 Ideally write out the goal of the survey in one sentence.